SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

     If more memory or threads are requested, please adapt the content of this file before running on your cluster.

-Here is a example of the configuration file we used on our :ref:`i-Trop HPC<../../cluster_config.yaml>`.
+Here is a example of the configuration file we used on our `i-Trop HPC <../../cluster_config.yaml>` .